|The International Baccalaureate Diploma Programme (IBDP)

 The Mission of Naisula School is to develop young men and women of high integrity who are resilient, adaptable and with a disposition to continue with higher education and become socially responsible citizens of the world.

-In order to further this Mission, Naisula School is now a candidate school for the Diploma Programme pursuing authorization as an IB World School.
+In order to further this Mission, Naisula School is now an IB World School authorized to offer the IB Diploma Program.

 The International Baccalaureate Diploma Programme (IBDP) is for students aged 17-19 years.